Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Nonequilibrium Curie--Weiss model

 One finds that the paramagnetic phase is stable for $\beta_\text{eff}<\beta_c$ ($T_\text{eff}>T_c$), where

 is the effective inverse temperature, and the critical inverse temperature

 is unchanged with respect to the equilibrium model.
-We note, however, that out of equilibrium the stable paramagnetic fixed point may coexist with the ferromagnetic phase in some parameter regimes, and thus the transition between them may become discontinuous~\cite{garrido1996complexity}.
+This means that the effective inverse temperature $\beta_\text{eff}$ is the weighted average of the inverse temperatures of different reservoirs, $\beta_\alpha$, the weights being proportional to the couplings to the respective reservoirs.
+In equilibrium, with $\beta_\alpha=\beta$, the effective temperature is equal to the equilibrium temperature ($\beta_\text{eff}=\beta$) independent of the kinetic rates $\Gamma_\alpha$.
+We also notice that out of equilibrium, for certain values of $\Gamma_\alpha$ and $\beta_\alpha$, the stable paramagnetic fixed point may coexist with the ferromagnetic phase, and thus the transition between them may become discontinuous~\cite{garrido1996complexity}.
+Our study focuses on the parameter regime where the paramagnetic-ferromagnetic phase transition is continuous.

 Let us now focus on the case of two baths ($d=2$) and take the symmetric coupling $\Gamma_1=\Gamma_2=\Gamma$.
 We further parameterize the bath inverse temperatures as $\beta_1=\beta_\text{eff}-\Delta \beta/2$ and $\beta_2=\beta_\text{eff}+\Delta \beta/2$.
 Interestingly, in this case the ratio